 ‘Conversations in Planning Theory and Practice’ is a collaborative e-publication project between the Young Academic network and AESOP (Association of European Schools of Planning).
 The booklet project aims to document conversations between two generations of scholars about theories, ideas, concepts and practices that matter in planning, in an inviting and explanatory way that allows the readers to easily engage with the discussion.
-The booklets are carefully put together and open peer-reviewed, i.e., read and reflected by both followers and critics of senior scholars, in a manner that helps to elaborate on the essence of the conversation in knowledge creation.
-Simultaneously, this was the first product to appear on AESOP’s digital platform for publication, which facilitated the dissemination of this library with everyone and at minimal cost.
+The booklets are carefully put together and blind peer-reviewed, i.e., they host comments by people indicated by Senior Scholar that highlights parts of his/her work, in a manner that helps to elaborate on the essence of the conversation in knowledge creation.
+Simultaneously, this was the first product to appear on AESOP’s digital platform for publication, which facilitated the dissemination of this library with everyone and at minimal cost (http://www.aesop-planning.eu/en_GB/booklet-series).

 The booklet project serves multiple purposes: